What Is Buyer Intent Data and How Do You Use It to Improve Sales?

 - Message boards

-While the most notorious attribute of intent data marketing may be the gaining of juicy insights into which companies are researching for the solutions you provide, there are other related applications of this data-driven methodology.
+While the best attributes of intent data marketing may be the gaining of juicy insights into which companies are researching for the solutions you provide, there are other related applications of this data-driven methodology.

-When mixed with data segmentation processes, which consist of dissecting and scoring account-related data through different criteria, marketing intent data strategies can support new business development teams with actions such as:
+When mixed with data segmentation processes, which consist of dissecting and scoring account-related data through different criteria, marketing intent data strategies can support new business development teams with these actions:

 1. Boosts prospecting